 Dry leaf smells tart, fruity, sweet and toasty with notes of roasted pear, baked apple and quince, cinnamon, nutmeg and vanilla.
 Warmed, it smells like just like cinnamon raisin toast.
 Rinsing brings out rye, caramel, cardboard, black cherry and a hint of burnt sugar.

 This tea starts out strong and fades very slowly.
 With the first steep, the liquor is a sparkling and intense dark auburn-amber and maintains this color throughout the session.
 It has a light, sweet aroma with notes of baking spices and toast.
 In the mouth, I pick up on roasted pear, golden raisin, baked sweet apple, rock sugar, cinnamon, nutmeg, vanilla and a light mineral presence.
 The tea is very clean in the mouth, light-bodied and smooth and lacks much of an aftertaste, making it very easy to drink without having to focus.
-The tea peaks in flavor around with the third steep, typical for a balled Taiwanese oolong, and fades slowly from there.
+The tea peaks in flavor around with the third steep, typical for a rolled oolong (it looks like a Chinese tieguanyin rather a balled Taiwanese oolong) and fades slowly from there.
 Toward the end, the fruit and spice notes become indistinguishable, providing a background to butter and wood/slight tannins, with some sweet lemon becoming noticeable.

 Admittedly, the tea hasn’t changed much since I first tried it, but I still love it.
 It’s an easy-going, unpretentious, straight-forward brew with comforting aromas and flavors that always leave me in an excellent mood.